Jennifer Shahade

 Jennifer Shahade (born December 31, 1980) is an American chess player, poker player, commentator and writer.
 She is a two-time United States Women's Champion and has the FIDE title of Woman Grandmaster.
 Shahade is the author of the books Chess Bitch, Play Like a Girl, and most recently, Chess Queens, and co-author of Marcel Duchamp: The Art of Chess.
-She is the Women's Program Director at US Chess, MindSports Ambassador for PokerStars and a board member of the World Chess Hall of Fame in Saint Louis.
+From 2018 to 2023, she was the Women's Program Director at the United States Chess Federation.
+She is also a MindSports Ambassador for PokerStars and a board member of the World Chess Hall of Fame in Saint Louis.

 Early life

-Shahade was born in Philadelphia, Pennsylvania.
-She is the daughter of FIDE Master Mike Shahade and Drexel University chemistry professor and author Sally Solomon.
-Her father is Christian Lebanese and her mother is Jewish.
+Shahade was born in Philadelphia, Pennsylvania, the daughter of FIDE Master Mike Shahade and Drexel University chemistry professor and author Sally Solomon.
+Her father is Lebanese and her mother is Jewish.
 Her older brother, Greg Shahade, is an International Master.
 She attended Julia R. Masterman School.